Eastern Subterranean Termites

 Signs of Infestation

 Before purchasing a home, a termite inspection is often required by lenders.
-After home purchase, it’s a good idea to continue annual inspections and precautionary measures for termite control.
+After home purchase, it’s a good idea to continue annual inspections while taking precautionary measures for termite control.
 Signs of an infestation include:

 Finding shed swarmer wings or winged swarmers around windows, patio doors, or other sources of light.

 The presence of mud tubes.

 Wood material in the home appears to be soft, easily penetrated, rippled, peeling, or bubbled.

-If you see any of these signs, you should contact Betts Pest Control for treatment right away.
+If you notice any of these signs, contact Betts Pest Control for treatment right away.